You’ve decided that buying a car is going to be your next major purchase — but how do you make sure you’re getting the

 When it comes to auto loan basics, it’s best to put first things first: Figure out how much you can afford to spend.
 An online tool like Bank of America’s monthly car payment calculator can help you understand how much car you can afford.

 If you have a vehicle to trade in, you’ll want to know its market value so you can factor that into your budgeting.
-Sites like NADAguides and Kelley Blue Book are good places to start for determining the value of a used car.
+Sites like NADAguides layer and Kelley Blue Book layer are good places to start for determining the value of a used car.
 It's also a good idea to visit a few dealerships and ask for a quote on your vehicle's trade-in value.

 As you focus on that monthly budget number, be sure to include the costs of gas, insurance and upkeep.